hathnv/Angular-test/README.md

 Thank you for choosing to take our Angular skills test!

-This test will allow us to gauge your Angular development proficiency to see if you are currently a match for our open Angular Frontend Engineer role.

 Please find instructions on how to complete the test [here](https://discord.gg/DVaYBVUh)

 ------------------------------------------------------------------------------------